 - 1 medium (about 8 oz/ 240 g) pre-cooked bamboo shoot, thinly-sliced into bite-size pieces

-- In "Kamado-san", combine the rice, dashi stock, sake and soy sauce.
+- Combine the rice, dashi, sake soy sauce, and white tamari in Kamado-san.
 Let the rice soak for 20 minutes.

-- Spread the abura-age over the rice, followed by the shiitake and bamboo shoot, in even layers.
+- Spread the abura-age over the rice, followed by the bamboo shoot, in even layers.

-- Turn off the heat and let Kamado-san rest (with both lids on) for 20 minutes.
+- Turn off the heat and let it stand for 20 minutes.